working-as-designed/template-cv-deedy/README.md

 1. Install a Latex distribution.
 This time, I went with the latest distribution from MacTeX (`.pkg` download)
 1. Install LaTeX Workshop VSCode extension.
-1. Configure the extension's recipe order to use XeLaTeX.
+1. Configure the extension's recipe order to use `XeLaTeX`.
 This can be done by pressing `CMD + ,` and searching for `latex`.
 Dig around in that menu until you're editing JSON.

 In these three easy steps, Bob was my uncle.